syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

 * Syncfusion.Compression.Portable.dll
 * Syncfusion.Pdf.Portable.dll

-For more details, refer to this [Assemblies Required](/File-Formats/PDF/Assemblies-Required)documentation.
+For more details, refer to this [Assemblies Required](/File-Formats/PDF/Assemblies-Required) documentation.

 ## Steps to create PDF document in Blazor Server-Side application